 1. You feel satisfied after meals

-Do you ever just feel hungry all the time?
+Does it ever feel like you’re hungry all the time?
 Like, you know you need to “get control”, but you can’t seem to “find the willpower” to close the bag of candy or stop picking off your kids’ dinner plates?

 As we digest our food, the gut sends signals to the brain about how much energy we’ve consumed to trigger satiation (the feeling of fullness) so we know when we’ve had enough.